IlijaGacov/eda-assignment/README.md

 [ List the Lambda functions in this phase's architecture and state their working status.]

-, e.g.
+e.g.

 + Confirmation Mailer - Fully implemented.
 + Rejection Mailer - Fully implemented.
-+ Process Image - Partially implemented
++ Process Image - Fully implemented

 ### Phase 2 (if relevant).